A Strategy for State Governments

 This publication highlights how open and competitive procurement practices can help states lower their water and waste water infrastructure costs.
 The free-market approach allows states and municipalities to weigh the advantages and disadvantages of different materials, lower costs and create longer lasting infrastructure.

-For more information on open and competitive bidding processes, contact Cara Sullivan, Director of ALEC’s Commerce, Insurance and Economic Development Task Force, at 571-482-5031 or email@example.com.
+For more information on open and competitive bidding processes, contact Ben Wilterdink, Director of the ALEC Commerce, Insurance and Economic Development Task Force, at 571-482-5010 or [email protected].